How to check for a network connection in .NET 2.0 (C# or VB)

 I use it to get all Network Connection on system !

-Thanks a lot man, I will use your tip in my software.
+I will use your tip in my software.

 Good Tips From Good Men …